ezechiaskumbu77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Alx shell permission script
-4. Script that adds execute permission to the owner of the file.
+4. Script that adds execute permission to the owner and the group owner, and read permission to othr users